msterhuj/SkyDefenderReboot/readme.md

 # SkyDefenderReboot

-A very basic skydefender plugin still in development. this is a beta version, so it contain a lots of bugs.
+A very basic skydefender plugin still in development.
+This is a beta version, so it contain a lots of bugs.
+But the plugin is playable if its commited on master branch.
 Developed for 1.20.4 minecraft version (maybe work on other version idk)

 ## Commands